-In order to demagnetize the magnets, the magnetically aligned regions of the magnet, which are referred to as magnetic domains, must be randomized to achieve a net zero magnetization state.
+In order to demagnetize the magnets, the magnetically aligned regions of the magnet, which are referred to as “magnetic domains”, shall be randomized to achieve a net zero magnetization state.
 This process can be achieved in a variety of ways.
-Two of the recommended ways are given below
+Two of the recommended ways are given in 4.2.2 and 4.2.3.

 Heat treatment

-A magnet may be thermally demagnetized by heating it above its magnetic transition temperature, or Curie temperature, and cooling it in the presence of zero magnetic field.
+A magnet may be thermally demagnetized by heating it above its magnetic transition temperature, or Curie temperature, and cooling it in the presence of a zero magnetic field.

 The Curie temperature greatly varies with the type of magnet.

-For example, Nd-Fe-B magnets lose their magnetism beyond a temperature of 400 °C
+EXAMPLE Nd-Fe-B magnets lose their magnetism beyond a temperature of 400 °C.

-Alternating Magnetic Field
+Alternating magnetic fields

 Another common way of demagnetizing is by subjecting the magnet to a series of alternating applied magnetic fields.
 This method decreases the remanence of the magnet by randomizing the alignment of the magnetic domains.

-Guidelines for cleaning magnet scrap
+Cleaning magnet scrap

-Recovered magnets and magnet scrap must be cleaned prior to analysis.
-The magnets are usually attached to housing component with adhesives.
-Further, magnets may also have a protective coating, often comprised of a nickel-copper alloy, which should be removed when analyzing a bulk sample.
+Recovered magnets and magnet scrap shall be cleaned prior to analysis.
+The magnets are usually attached to a housing component with adhesives.
+In addition, magnets can also have a protective coating, often comprising a nickel-copper alloy, which should be removed when analysing a bulk sample.

 A procedure is provided as follows:

 a) The scrap should be initially cleaned with acetone to remove organic impurities, dust and other contaminants.

-b) If adhesives are present, the scrap needs to be fully immersed and sonicated inside an alkaline cleaning agent.
+b) If adhesives are present, the scrap shall be fully immersed and sonicated inside an alkaline cleaning agent.
 The pH of the cleaning agent can be varied depending upon the nature and quantity of contaminants.

-c) The Ni-Cu coatings of Nd-Fe-B magnets may be removed by immersing them in a 1 volume % bromine solution in ethanol for 60 minutes.
-This process should be carried out inside a chemical fume hood with all necessary safety precautions.
+c) The Ni-Cu coatings of Nd-Fe-B magnets may be removed by immersing them in a 1 % volume bromine solution in ethanol for 60 min.
+This process should be carried out inside a chemical fume hood with all the necessary safety precautions.

-XRF (X-Ray Fluorescence) analysis
+X-ray fluorescence analysis

 General

-X-ray Fluorescence Spectrometry (XRFS) is a non-destructive technique used to determine the chemical composition of materials.
-In this technique, an analyte is irradiated with X-rays resulting in the emission of characteristic fluorescent X-rays that correspond to the elementals within the analyte.
+XRFS is a non-destructive technique used to determine the chemical composition of materials.
+In this technique, an analyte is irradiated with X-rays, resulting in the emission of characteristic fluorescent X-rays that correspond to the elementals within the analyte.

-Sample Preparation
+Sample preparation

 General

-Sample preparation should be conducted according to the sources (categories and condition) of the magnet scrap.
-In cases where the magnet scrap is very homogeneous, for example coming from one type of product (e.g. wind turbines or magnetic resonance imaging (MRI) equipment), the method for Bulk Sample preparation, described in 5.2.2, should be conducted.
-In cases where the magnetic scrap is inhomogeneous, (e.g. originating from a mixture of different EOL products such as hard disk drives, automobiles, home appliances, industrial motors, etc.), then the method described in 5.2.3 should be selected.
+Sample preparation should be conducted according to the sources (categories and condition) of the magnet scrap:

+a) in cases where the magnet scrap is very homogeneous (e.g. coming from one type of product such as wind turbines or magnetic resonance imaging (MRI) equipment), the method for bulk sample preparation, as described in 5.2.2, should be conducted;

+b) in cases where the magnetic scrap is inhomogeneous (e.g. coming from a mixture of different EOL products such as hard disk drives, automobiles, home appliances or industrial motors), the method described in 5.2.3 should be conducted.

-Bulk Samples
+Bulk samples

 Surface preparation

-The surface of bulk solid samples must be flat to ensure accurate analysis using XRF.
+The surface of bulk solid samples shall be flat to ensure accurate analysis using XRF.
 Grinding the sample surface using a medium with grit size of 600 should be sufficient.
-Afterwards the surface should be cleaned using an appropriate solvent in order to remove any grinding media or foreign substance.
+Afterwards, the surface should be cleaned using an appropriate solvent in order to remove any grinding media or foreign substance.

-Sample Storage
+Sample storage

-While it is good practice to prepare the surface of a sample immediately prior to analysis.
-If the sample cannot be analyzed immediately, it should be stored in a vacuum desiccator or in an inert atmosphere glove box.
+It is good practice to prepare the surface of a sample immediately prior to analysis.
+However, if the sample cannot be analysed immediately, it should be stored in a vacuum desiccator or in an inert atmosphere glove box.

-Powder Samples
+Powder samples

 Binder wax

-The preparation of briquettes or tablets from powder to be analyzed may be accomplished using any commercially available wax.
+Briquettes or tablets from powder to be analysed may be prepared using any commercially available wax.

 Powder particle size

 The powder should be pulverized if necessary.
-Ideally, to minimize the particle size effect, powder with a size of less than 50 µm should be used.
-However, powder size shall always be under 100 µm.
+To minimize the particle size effect, powder with a size of less than 50 µm should be used.
+The powder size shall always be under 100 µm.

-Weighing and Mixing
+Weighing and mixing